Keele in context

 While our founding vision did not include traditional engineering we have developed strengths in areas of bioengineering, smart systems and artificial intelligence.

-The 2014 Research Excellence Framework (REF) rated 97% of Keele’s research as world leading or of international importance, with notable strengths in Allied Health, Primary Care History, Politics and Philosophy.
+The 2021 Research Excellence Framework (REF) rated 80% of Keele’s research as world-leading or internationally excellent.
 Keele is ranked in the UK Top 10 for its combined TEF and REF results.

 The campus includes a well-established University-owned science park.
 The main centre for high value employment locally, the Park is home to six Innovation Centres, 53 companies and 750 employees.
 It contributes at least £40m a year in GVA, £23m from its health and medtech cluster, and has grown by 25% in the last 3 years.